AkariUeda/DLAforElsagate/README.md

 # Dataset

-You can download the data from the [author's Google Drive](https://drive.google.com/open?id=12nWpZDxhQKC3c9N55F-azefqwgFg5PMl).
 It is necessary to sign a license agreement to get access to the data, you can find the agreement [here](https://github.com/AkariUeda/DLAforElsagate/blob/master/eula_recod_elsagate_dataset.pdf).
 Please sign it and send a copy to Sandra Avila [sandra@ic.unicamp.br](mailto:sandra@ic.unicamp.br).

 The dataset comes with specified training/validation splits.
 In the link you find: